fido-device-onboard/docs-fidoiot/docs/implementation-references/getting-started-guide.md

 ***During T01, Device identifies itself to the Rendezvous Server.
 Obtains mapping to connect to the Owner’s IP address.
 During T02, the Device contacts Owner and establishes trust and then performs Ownership Transfer.***

+During T02,  Owner can transfer ServiceInfo modules to the device.
+These modules can include executable scripts, file payloads.
+[Read more](#enabling-serviceinfo-transfer) about serviceInfo transfers.

 ```
 cd <fdo-pri-src>/component-samples/demo/device